MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 As expected, widget 1 overlaps widget 2.
 So far, the ``DefaultRenderPolicy`` is being used and it provides good results: the widgets of the desktop are rendered recursively in order after the call to ``Display.getDisplay().requestShow(desktop)``.

-Rendering the widgets
+Rendering the Widgets
 --------------------------
 Let's see how the ``DefaultRenderPolicy`` performs when a widget is requested to render.
-In most cases, a widget is requested to render when its content has been updated (e.g. the value displayed changed).
+In most cases, a widget is requested to render when its content has been updated (e.g. the value displayed has changed).
 Here, we use a small loop to repaint each widget in turn:

 .. code-block:: java